geosolutions-it/MapStore2/docs/user-guide/title-section.md

 * The **Remove** button <img src="../img/button/remove.jpg" class="ms-docbutton"/> allows delete the title section.

 !!! note
-    When a section has only a content, and the story editor remove that content, the entire section will be also automatically deleted.
+    When a section has only one content, and the story editor remove that content, the entire section will be also automatically deleted.

 Setting a title with *Large* size, aligned on the *Center* of the Container and with a *Bright* theme, the result is something like: